Updated 6 February 2024 to reflect SAFe 6.0 terminology.

 The schedule for the two-day PI Planning event, days five and six of the 6-day quick-start, was pretty much textbook SAFe.
-Given I have blogged about PI Planning in the past, let’s skip the blow by blow description of PI Planning and focus on the highlights from this particular Agile Release Train's first PI Planning event.
+Given I have blogged about PI Planning in the past, let’s skip the blow-by-blow description of PI Planning and focus on the highlights from this particular Agile Release Train's first PI Planning event.

 Their executive sponsor was equally as passionate: "I think it is great you guys are doing this and making the 6-day investment.
 I'm glad this team is embracing the change and wanting to do things differently.
-It’s going to be bumpy but that’s ok.
+It’s going to be bumpy, but that’s ok.
 I'm excited to see what all these blank boards are going to turn into."

 Not to be outdone, the department head laid down the gauntlet to the train: "How do we know we have achieved success?
 We will have “raving fans” across the business.
-We are a group of individuals and we need to be better than the sum of our parts.
+We are a group of individuals, and we need to be better than the sum of our parts.
 Agile is a big bet.
 I see this as a game changer which will unlock creativity and foster innovation."

-The second highlight, was the approach taken to set the train up for success.
-With newly formed teams, that are also new to agile, estimation was clearly going to be a challenge.
-As part of the planning context briefing teams were advised only to plan to 50% of their capacity in sprint 1, 60% in sprint 2, 70% in sprint 3, 80% in sprint 4 and 90% in sprint 5.
-This built in buffer provided space for the teams to learn how to work together as well as allowing for the inevitable underestimation that that is so common with new teams.
-For me the leadership's buy-in to this additional built in buffer (on top of stretch objectives and the IP sprint) was an indication that the leaders had begun to accept their new role as Lean-Agile leaders whose primary function was to support the people who do the work.
+The second highlight was the approach taken to set the train up for success.
+With newly formed teams that are also new to agile, estimation was clearly going to be a challenge.
+As part of the planning context briefing, teams were advised only to plan to 50% of their capacity in Iteration 1, 60% in Iteration 2, 70% in Iteration 3, 80% in Iteration 4 and 90% in Iteration 5.
+This built-in buffer provided space for the teams to learn how to work together as well as allowing for the inevitable underestimation that is so common with new teams.
+For me, the leadership's buy-in to this additional built-in buffer (on top of uncommitted objectives and the IP Iteration) was an indication that the leaders had begun to accept their new role as Lean-Agile leaders whose primary function was to support the people who do the work.

-While there were clearly many highlights the stand out moment for me was the business value ranking of objectives by the Business Owner.
-This is one SAFe ceremony that I have always found challenging but on this occasion it was pure gold!
+While there were clearly many highlights, the stand-out moment for me was the business value ranking of objectives by the Business Owner.
+This is one SAFe ceremony that I have always found challenging, but on this occasion, it was pure gold!
 The head of the department visited each team and discussed their PI Objectives.
 He was clear about the business value of what they planned and also provided guidance on what would make the objective more valuable.
-Secondly, each time a team had a team building related objective he rated it a 10.
-And for the teams that did not have one he asked them to write one!
+Secondly, each time a team had a team building-related objective, he rated it a 10.
+And for the teams that did not have one, he asked them to write one!

 So there you have it.
 A 6-day quick-start.
 It was completely and utterly exhausting.
 But would I do it again?
 Absolutely.
 This was quite simply the best ART launch ever!